-Recursive Function is a function which repeats or uses its own previous term to calculate subsequent terms and thus forms a sequence of terms.
+Recursive Function is a function that repeats or uses its own previous term to calculate subsequent terms and thus forms a sequence of terms.
 Usually, we learn about this function based on the arithmetic-geometric sequence, which has terms with a common difference between them.
 This function is highly used in computer programming languages, such as C, Java, Python, PHP.
-We will learn this function here with the help of some examples.
+In this article, we will discuss the definition of a recursive function, its formula, and the procedure of creating the recursive formula for the given sequence with solved examples.

 Table of Contents: